AAbella7529/AAbella7529/README.md

 Looking to transition in AI or Cyber Security and unlock my Tech Career Potential.

 My purpose is to gain skills and experience in this field.
-I enjoy studying and learning.

 :rocket: To future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and Artificial Intelligence.